Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: Proofs

 \begin{proof}[Proof of Corollary \ref{cor_LiPu}] To prove that the SDE \eqref{SDE_strong} has a unique strong solution, under hypothesis $(1)$ we will apply Theorem 5.1 of \cite{li2012strong}, under hypothesis $(2)$ we will apply Corollary 2.9 in \cite{xi2017jump}, and for hypothesis $(3)$ we will use Lemma 3.6 of \cite{casanova2018duality} and induction.

-We will first work in the direction of proving the statement under hypothesis $(2)$ and $(1)$ will be obtained after an additional computation.
+We will first work in the direction of proving the statement under hypothesis $(2)$, and $(1)$ will be obtained after an additional computation.
 Consider any colouring rule, as defined in Definition \ref{def_col_rule}.
 Let $i \leq K $.
 For any configuration of potential parents with $k_i$ parents of type $i$ ($1\leq i \leq K$), there is a probability $p_i^N(k_1,...,k_{K})$ for the offspring to be of type $i$.
 Notice that we may have $p_i^N>0$ even if $k_i=0$ when we take mutations into account.
 Moreover, knowing that there are $k_1+...+k_{K}=k$ potential parents, such a configuration has a probability

 to be picked.
-Hence
+Hence,